A PRESIDENT CAUGHT

 IN THE ACT

-OUTA released compelling case document which we have compiled in an effort to convince Parliament and other organs of state, including the Constitutional Court if need be, to have Jacob Zuma removed as the President of South Africa.
+On 28 June 2018, OUTA released a compelling case document which we have compiled in an effort to convince Parliament and other organs of state, including the Constitutional Court if need be, to have Jacob Zuma removed as the President of South Africa.

 STATE CAPTURE: THE PROBLEM